brain-score/language/README.md

 There are multiple ways you can do this:
 1. Run the project inside a `poetry shell`!
     - This activates a virtual environment if one isn't already active.
-If you would like to use a conda environment, activate it: `conda activate lbsfuzpot`
+    If you would like to use a conda environment, activate it first: `conda activate fuzzy-potato`
     ```bash
     poetry shell
     ```
-1. Run the project using `poetry run`: if executing a single command, `poetry run` will spawn the environment, run it, and exit, returning you to your original environment.
+2. Run the project using `poetry run`: if executing a single command, `poetry run` will spawn the environment, run it, and exit, returning you to your original environment.
     ```bash
     poetry run python -m langbrainscore -h
     ```

-# Usage